olegovich22/C_Embedded/linked_list/readme.md

     printf("[%d, %d]\n", data->dataInt1, data->dataInt2);
 }

 //function for copy nodes.
-Information from old copy to new Use for slice and extend operations where we need to do it. void copy_rule(const struct list_node *new, const struct list_node *old) {
+//Information from old copy to new Use for slice and extend operations where we need to do it. void copy_rule(const struct list_node *new, const struct list_node *old) {
     struct int_struct *new1=new->data;